zzdglz/OOP_QA/Lecture-2.md

 - Members of a struct are public by default; members of a class are private by default.
 - class is an new attribute in C++.
 In C, there is no "class".
 In contrast, there is "struct" in C.
+- "class" can be used just like keyword "typename" to define template parameters, while "struct" cannot.

 ##	Friend
 #### 9. What should you do to permit a non-member function to access private or protected members?
 What about permitting another class to access them?
 Please give an example.